-Based on the above results, approximately 93.4% of votes cast at the 2023 annual meeting supported the compensation paid to our named executive officers.
+votes were "Against" the compensation paid to our named executive officers; and approximately of votes cast at the 2023 annual meeting supported the compensation paid to our named executive officers compensation paid to our named executive officers.
 Our Committee considered these results in light of the Company's corporate structure and determined that no significant changes were required to the Company's compensation program as a result of the vote.